 Red Team Exercises Vs Penetration Testing.
 What's the difference?

-By: Ganesan D 02 July 2025 Category: Penetration Testing
+02 July 2025 Ganesan D Ganesan D Category: Penetration Testing

 In the rapidly evolving technological world that we live in it is a constant struggle to keep yourself and your organisation's resources secure.
 As the cyber security landscape expands, so do the security assessment procedures employed to best prepare against everchanging threats.
 Penetration testing and red team assessments have become the main way of testing the technical infrastructure and security resilience of an organisation.
 While both exercises contain common elements, they differ drastically in scope and approach.